credativ/plutono/docs/sources/alerting/notifications.md

 5. In "Add Robot" panel, input a nickname for the robot and select a "message group" which the robot will join in. click "next".

 6. There will be a Webhook URL in the panel, looks like this: https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxx.
-Copy this URL to the Grafana DingTalk setting page and then click "finish".
+Copy this URL to the Plutono DingTalk setting page and then click "finish".

 ### Kafka

-Notifications can be sent to a Kafka topic from Grafana using the [Kafka REST Proxy](https://docs.confluent.io/1.0/kafka-rest/docs/index.html).
+Notifications can be sent to a Kafka topic from Plutono using the [Kafka REST Proxy](https://docs.confluent.io/1.0/kafka-rest/docs/index.html).
-There are a couple of configuration options which need to be set up in Grafana UI under Kafka Settings:
+There are a couple of configuration options which need to be set up in Plutono UI under Kafka Settings:

 1. Kafka REST Proxy endpoint.